Sumac, Rhus Juice, Quallah: Good Drink

 Sumacs look edible and toxic at the same time, and with good reason: They’re in a family that has plants we eat and plants that can make you ill.

 Sumac, poison ivy, Brazilian pepper, cashews, mangoes and pistachios are all related.
 Poison ivy, of course, is a problem.
 The Brazilian pepper is on the cusp of toxic/non-toxic.
 Some people mistakenly call the seeds “pink peppercorns” but true “pink peppercorns” come from a Madagascar relative, not the Brazilian Pepper found in the New World.
 Cashews have a poisonous shell.
 Pistachios taste good.
-Many people are allergic to mango.
+Many people are allergic to mango and or the peeling.
 Often they will also be allergic to other plants in the family as well as sumac or the sap of the sumac.
 Proceed accordingly.

 There are some 250 sumac species in the genus.
 All the berries of the red sumacs are edible.
 I know the ones I’ve encountered in Maine and Florida are edible.
 Acid on hairs on the berries is used to make an ade.
 The berries themselves can be used to make a spice, sometimes a tea.
 Sumacs are found throughout the world, with many species in North America.
 You’ll find them across all of the United States and Canada except for the far north.
 Sumacs are a shrub or small tree that can reach from four to 35 feet.
 The leaves are arranged in a spiral and the flowers are dense spikes, an inch to four inches long, on the end of branches called terminal clusters.
 The fruits are technically drupes and collectively are called “bobs.”